-This is a delicious recipe I found in the 1972 edition Pillsbury Cookbook years ago.
+Hungarian Goulash is wonderfully mouthwatering.
+It’s a delicious recipe I found in the 1975 edition Pillsbury Cookbook years ago.
 I’ve made a few changes to it over the years but it has the rich flavors of paprika, marjoram, caraway seed, garlic, and pepper permeating the stew to give it a wonderful old-world flavor.
-I made it a little differently this time and can actually say it’s an improvement on a really good recipe.
-I’ll give you both versions and you can decide which way you prefer.
-We serve Hungarian Goulash over noodles.

 Here’s what I did.

 Dredge your stew beef in the flour.
 Coat both sides of meat really well.

 Pour avocado oil into a Dutch oven.
 Place floured meat in the bottom of Dutch oven.

 Fry beef until all the pink is gone.

 Add whole canned tomatoes, tomato paste, garlic and bell peppers.

 Break tomatoes up with a fork.
 Add seasonings.